 Rumble.com’s increasing popularity received a specially large boost in US Presidential Elections 2020 where it received 60 million visitors in October 2020 as compared to 45 million in September 20201.

 One of the indicators of the rise of these platforms is the topping of ranking charts by Parler following Biden’s win.
-Parler is the alternative to Twitter who promises free speech and assures no banning or de-platforming for those with right views.
+Parler is the alternative to Twitter promising free speech and assures no banning or de-platforming for those with right-leaning views.

 Is the World Ready to Rumble?

-Across the world, YouTube continues to demonetize videos that are far right, ultra conservative, against Islam.
-They’ve now expanded its scope to demonetize conspiracy theories as well.
+Across the world, YouTube continues to demonetize videos that are far-right, ultra-conservative, against Islam.
+They’ve now expanded their scope to demonetize conspiracy theories as well.

 A lot of these creators and their audiences have already moved to Rumble and it won’t be long before others follow suit.
 Which could result in a Rumble stock price.